apache/spark-website/contributing.md

         1. **Component**
         1. **Affects Version**.
 For Bugs, assign at least one version that is known to exhibit the problem or need the change
+        1. **Label**.
+Not widely used, except for the following:
+             - `correctness`: a data loss or correctness issue
+             - `release-notes`: the change's effects need mention in release notes
+             - `starter`: small, simple change suitable for new contributors
     1. Do not set the following fields:
         1. **Fix Version**.
 This is assigned by committers only when resolved.
         1. **Target Version**.
 This is assigned by committers to indicate a PR has been accepted for